 “Making memories since 1993” is more than an advertising slogan at Washington Farms.
-Owners John and Donna Washington embrace it as a personal mission statement.
+For owners John and Donna Washington, it’s a personal mission statement.
 And the broad smiles and echoing laughter of families who visit their farm for fall fun are a testament that the Walton EMC customer-owners are achieving their goal.

 This month, Washington Farms opens for the fall season.
 A pick-your-own pumpkin patch and 8.5-acre corn maze headline a broad offering of agriculture-inspired activities that provide hours of entertainment – and a memorable experience – for visitors of all ages.

 “We want people to come out and have fun as a family,” said John.
-“My greatest joy is to hear real conversations between parents and their children, with no distractions, while they’re picking a pumpkin or going on a hay ride.
+“My greatest joy is to hear real conversations between parents and their children while they’re picking a pumpkin or going on a hayride.
 I hope it’s something they’ll always remember.”

 “So many times today, families spend their time watching things together.
 We give them the alternative: getting out of the house and doing things together,” she said.

-Though the farm is open for berry picking in the spring and summer, fall is THE season at Washington Farms.
-A team of 130 well-trained employees — mostly college and high school students — is on hand to help the Washington family entertain guests with more than 30 attractions.
+Though it’s open for berry picking in the spring and summer, fall is THE season at the Oconee County farm.
+A team of 130 employees is on hand to help the Washington family entertain guests with more than 30 attractions.

-Children can burn plenty of energy riding on the grain train, playing in the corn box, climbing on hay bale mountain and engaging with farm animals in the petting zoo.
+Children can burn plenty of energy playing in the corn box, climbing on hay bale mountain and engaging with farm animals in the petting zoo.
 Teens and adults alike will enjoy the recently added zip line, playing paintball or taking a nighttime walk through the corn maze.